Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Serial killer - kill everyone **- DONE AND ADDED**

+Survivor - Survive to end and win with winning team

 Werewolf - Rampage to kill them all!

 Vampire - Bite to death